-Ovechkin returns, scores OT winner as Capitals beat Bruins
+Ovechkin returns, scores in OT as Capitals beat Bruins

-WASHINGTON (AP) — Alex Ovechkin scored the overtime winner in his return, Vitek Vanecek made 40 saves in his sixth consecutive start, and the Washington Capitals beat the Boston Bruins 4-3 Saturday night in a showdown between the top teams in the NHL’s East Division.
+In his first game since Jan.
+19, Ovechkin scored in overtime to help the Washington Capitals beat the Boston Bruins 4-3 Saturday night in a showdown between the top teams in the NHL’s East Division.

-Ovechkin beat Tuukka Rask clean off the rush 28 seconds into OT in his first game since Jan.
-19. The Capitals captain missed the past four games because of COVID-19 protocols.
+After Ovechkin missed the previous four games because of COVID-19 protocols, the high-scoring forward showed his career-long flair for the dramatic by beating Tuukka Rask with a perfect shot 28 seconds into overtime.

+“It was fun,” said Ovechkin, who also had an assist while being eased back in with 14 minutes of ice time.
+“It was kind of tough … but we battled through it and we’ll take the win.”

-Nicklas Backstrom had a goal and an assist, Trevor van Riemsdyk scored his first since joining the Capitals and Richard Panik added one on the power play.
-Washington blew a three-goal lead by allowing goals to Nick Ritchie, Brad Marchand and then Charlie McAvoy with 57.3 seconds left in regulation.
+Ovechkin’s goal salvaged two points for the Capitals, who blew a 3-0 lead by allowing goals to Nick Ritchie, Brad Marchand and then Charlie McAvoy with 57.3 seconds left in regulation.
+In the process, Washington’s captain tied Hall of Famer Mike Gartner for seventh on the career goal-scoring list with his 708th.

+Coach Peter Laviolette wanted to keep Ovechkin under 15 minutes because he hadn’t been on the ice for so long, and he noticed the 35-year-old improve as the game went on.

+“In the second period, I thought he was better, and in the third period I thought he was better and the fourth period he looked like he wanted to finish the game,” Laviolette said.
+“For him to come out of the 10 days and play a game the way he did, I thought that that was a real bonus for our team.”

-The Capitals are unbeaten in regulation at 6-0-3 and extended their franchise-best point streak to start a season to nine games.
+Of course, Ovechkin didn’t do it alone.
+The Capitals remained unbeaten in regulation at 6-0-3 and extended their franchise-best point streak to start a season to nine games on the back of some of the players who excelled in Ovechkin’s absence.

+Rookie Vitek Vanecek made 40 saves, including one spectacular diving stop in a first period heavily tilted toward Boston, in his sixth consecutive start.
+Ovechkin’s longtime running mate, Nicklas Backstrom, scored his fifth goal of the season, while Washington continued to get contributions down the lineup: defenseman Trevor van Riemsdyk’s first goal since joining the team, and Richard Panik’s first of the season on the power play.

 Former Bruins captain Zdeno Chara played almost 21 minutes in his first game against his old team, which didn’t see him as a full-time player at age 43.
 Chara — who doesn’t wear a visor — took a puck to the face late in the first period but returned for the second and didn’t miss a shift.

 Boston outshot Washington 43-23 despite playing without injured wingers Jake DeBrusk and Ondrej Kase and defenseman Matt Grzelcyk.
+Coach Bruce Cassidy believed the Bruins were the better team for most of the night.

+“We made a few mistakes,” Cassidy said.
+“At the end of the day we battled back, so I’m looking at it as a positive.”

 David Pastrnak, who tied Ovechkin for the most goals in the league last season, made his season debut following offseason surgery to repair a torn labrum in his right hip.

 Rask allowed three goals on the first 12 shots he faced and finished with 19 saves.
 The Capitals beat the Bruins for the 17th time in 19 regular-season games dating to 2015.